 With respect to users who request further information about our services, we collect only such information as is necessary to determine your level of service needs plus contact information to enable us to answer your questions as a prospective customer.

-Users who already are customers of Company and are using this domain as a portal to see the information on their server.
-The information collected from these users is broader in nature because they have consented to be our customers and the need to provide the highest level of customer service to these customers requires a more varied and sometimes more intrusive degree of access.
+Users who already are customers of the Company and are using this domain as a portal to see the information on their server.
+The information collected from these users is broader in nature because they have consented to be our customers and the processing of their personal information is necessary to manage our contractual relationship and to perform our obligations under a contract.

 An IP address is a number assigned to your computer when you connect to the Internet.
 As part of the protocol of the Internet, web servers can identify your computer by its IP address.
 In addition, web servers may be able to identify the type of browser and/or type of computer you are using.
 Connectria collects IP addresses and related information for the purposes of system administration, to assess the traffic to the Website and to maintain and improve the Website.
 We do not link IP addresses to your personally identifiable information.
 We can and will use IP addresses, however, to identify a user when we feel it is necessary to enforce compliance with our Website Terms and Conditions or to protect our service, the Website, customers or others.